Ulugh Beg Observatory: Zij-i Sultani

-Zīj-i Sultānī (زیجِ سلطانی) is a Zij astronomical table and star catalogue that was published by Ulugh Beg in 1437.
+Zīj-i Sulṭānī (زیجِ سلطانی) is a Zij astronomical table and star catalogue that was published by Ulugh Beg in 1437.

-A Zij is an astronomical table that is made up of numerical tables and explanations that allow astronomers to compute any problems they encounter.
-It should provide enough information that they can understand how to measure time and how to compute the positions of planets and stars.
+A Zij is an astronomical table made up of numerical tables and explanations.
+It provides sufficient information to allow measurement of time and computation of planet and star positions.
 The Zij may also contain the proof for the math and theories contained in the tables.

 Ulugh Beg's Zij-I Sultani was published in 1437, it was written in Persian, and listed around 1,000 stars.
 It follows Ptolemaic work and does not suggest any changes in the planetary model.
 It has also been called Zij-I Ulugh Beg, Zij-I Jadid-I Sultani, and Zaij-I Gurgani.
 It is thought that he may have been influenced to create his Zij by Nasir al-Din Tusi, who had written 150 books.
 Ulugh Beg's star catalog was the first to have been published since the Almagest written by Ptolemy.
 The Zij-I Sultani includes the stars explained in the Almagest, but has more accurate numbers accompanying them.
 The primary instrument used to obtain the information in the Zij-I Sultani came from Ulugh Beg's observatory quadrant.
 He did not work alone, he was assisted by his students and other Muslim astronomers including Jamshid al-Kashi and Ali Qushji.
 It took 17 years to compile the full list of stars, they began in 1420 when Ulugh Beg was 26 years old and they finished in 1437.
 One of the most significant parts of the Zij-I Sultani is Ulugh Beg's sine table.
 The table is 18 pages long and has values of sine to nine decimal places for every degree from zero to 87, it also contains the value of sine to 11 decimal places from 87 to 90 degrees.
 The Zij was influential and was continuously used until the 19th century and hundreds of copies of the original Persian manuscript exist around the world.
 It has also been translated into many languages including Arabic, Turkish, and Hebrew.
 Commentaries by known astronomers like Quishji have also been made.

 Ulugh Beg determined the length of the tropical year as 365^{d} 5^{h} 49^{m} 15^{s}, which has an error of +25^{s}, making it more accurate than Nicolaus Copernicus' estimate which had an error of +30^{s}.
 Ulugh Beg also determined the Earth's axial tilt as 23;30,17 degrees in sexagesimal notation, which in decimal notation converts to 23.5047 degrees.